Small Grant Program

 - National organizations that do not have local chapters operating in the geographic area of grant focus.

 - For the collection of funds for redistribution or regranting to other nonprofit groups or to federated appeals.

 - Religious programs, consumer interest or environmental advocacy.

 There is no letter of inquiry for the Small Grant Program.
 After reviewing the guidelines, if the Foundation’s funding priorities and interests appear to be compatible with the needs of the organization seeking support, the organization is encouraged to utilize the online application and submit it for consideration.
 There are no submission deadlines for the Small Grant Program, and the Foundation accepts and reviews applications on an ongoing basis throughout the year.
 The review process typically takes four months or less.
 Applying for a Small Grant is a more streamlined process than the application process for the Regular Grant Program.
 In order to expedite the review process, site visits are generally not conducted.
 If your request for funding is not approved, we encourage you to call us for information regarding our decision.
 Due to the high volume of requests, applicants that have been declined are generally eligible to re-apply for a Small Grant no sooner than one year after their previous application.

 Follow the link below to the online instructions page to begin the online application process.
 Please review the application instructions thoroughly before beginning the application process.

 |Small Grant Program online instructions and application process click here.|

-For more information on the Foundation’s past grants, we suggest that you review the listing of recent grants and our most recent Annual Report available on our website.
+For examples of organizations and projects that the Foundation has previously funded, we suggest that you review the listing of recent grants and in our most recent Annual Report available on our website.